 What’s the significance behind the MWC logo / medallion ?

 The flower in the center of the medallion is NYC’s official flower, a daffodil.
 New York City didn’t have an official flower until after Sept.
 11th, 2001.
 After the horrific events of that day and the difficult period afterward, the country of Holland donated 10,000,000 daffodil bulbs to the City of New York to be planted all around the City.
 The point of this was to remind us all of New Yorkers’ resilience, strength, hardiness, kindness and optimism during tough times.
 These are also traits which are associated with the daffodil which blooms early – often when there is still snow on the ground – and lives on in challenging change-of-season conditions.
 Its bright yellow color signifies optimism.
 Not surprisingly, these traits are also associated with the wonderful women of the Manhattan Women’s Club.
-The scalloped border of the medallion is to give a softer edge to the traditional form – which relates to the somewhat less than traditional structure of the MWC.
+The scalloped border of the medallion provides a counterpoint to the traditional form – which relates to the somewhat less than traditional structure of the MWC.

 What’s “No Show” Insurance?

-For some events, where there is no or a nominal cost, members are asked to sign up for “No-Show Insurance” using the Reservations/ Payments page.
+For some events, where there is no or a nominal cost, but requires substantial planning and commitment – members are asked to sign up for “No-Show Insurance” using the Reservations/ Payments page.
 This is usually $20.
 The amount is then returned to the member either through a refund or in cash, at the event.
 No-Shows forfeit the fee.
 The point of this, when needed, is to get a firm estimate as to how many women are going to be at an event and also to insure that people show up.
 It has been learned through experience that when there is no cost to attend people often don’t show up – which is unfair to the organizer of the event or the vendor / establishment with whom we have made arrangements.

 What are “Friend and Family” Events?